FollowTheProcess/pytoil/docs/commands/checkout.md

 A common workflow in open source is to fork someone elses project and then work on your fork.
 With `pytoil` this can be done in the same command!
 If you provide the shorthand repo path to `pytoil checkout` e.g. `someoneelse/repo`, `pytoil` will:

-* Fork the repo for you
+* Ask you whether you want to fork it and clone your fork, or just clone the original
-* Clone your fork
+* If you pick fork it will fork the project to your GitHub, clone it for you and add the original repo as remote "upstream"
-* Add the original repo as remote 'upstream'
+* If you pick clone it will simply clone the original repo for you e.g. if you're a collaborator and want to checkout a PR

 Basically all the chores you would have to do to work on a open source project! :tada: